Free Consultation · Call 24/7

 • Other acts of medical negligence

-Children born in multiple births (twins or more) or those with a low birth weight tend to be more susceptible to brain injuries and CP than others.
+Children born in multiple births or those with a low birth weight tend to be more susceptible to brain injuries and cerebral palsy than others.

 Are There Complications Associated With Dyskinetic Cerebral Palsy?

 Dyskinetic cerebral palsy is a non-progressive disorder, which means that it won’t worsen over time.
-However, as children grow, the disorder’s impact can become more pronounced and may have a considerable effect on their lives.
+However, as children grow, the disorder’s impact can become more pronounced and may considerably affect their lives.

 Complications that may be associated with dyskinetic cerebral palsy include: